Emergency Services: 540-373-6876

 6. Continue Rescue Breathing – 1 breath every 5 seconds for 3 minutes

-7. Assess and respond based on outcome of the first Naloxone dose.
+7. Assess and respond based on outcome of the first naloxone dose.

 Naloxone should take effect within 30-45 seconds but may take longer.
 Provide rescue breathing (1 breath every 5 seconds for 3 minutes).
-If still no response after 3 minutes, administer the second dose of Naloxone.
+If still no response after 3 minutes, administer the second dose of naloxone.
 If the individual remains unresponsive after the second dose is administered, continue rescue breathing until emergency medical services arrives.

 Nasal Spray (FDA Approved)